 is the rate of pay to which the employee was entitled in respect of the office, post or position that has been abolished.

-24. Employing authorities to notify Minister of vacancies
+24. Employing authorities to notify Commissioner of vacancies

-(1) Subject to subregulation (2), whenever a vacancy occurs in an office, post or position in a department or organisation, the employing authority of the department or organisation shall in writing notify the Minister of the vacancy and the vacancy shall not be filled without the approval of the Minister.
+(1) Subject to subregulation (2), whenever a vacancy occurs in an office, post or position in a department or organisation, the employing authority of the department or organisation shall in writing notify the Commissioner of the vacancy and the vacancy shall not be filled without the approval of the Commissioner.

-(2) The Minister may, by notice in writing served on the employing authority of a department or organisation —
+(2) The Commissioner may, by notice in writing served on the employing authority of a department or organisation —

 (a) exempt that employing authority from compliance with subregulation (1) in respect of such vacancies, or vacancies of such class, as are or is specified in that notice; or